Multi-Tier-Cloud/hash-lookup/README.md

 ## Registry Service

 The service that stores information about microservices.
 Any service needs to be registered here before it can be deployed to the system.
-Stores info in {key, value} pairs, where key is service name, and value is a ServiceInfo.
+Stores info in {key, value} pairs, where key is service name, and value is a json encoded ServiceInfo string.
 Uses etcd key-value store under the hood.

 ```
 Usage of registry-service: